grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.cloudwatch.md

 On the other hand, if metrics with different `Periods` are configured under an individual job, this works differently.
 First, two variables are calculated aggregating all periods: `length`, taking the maximum value of all periods, and the new `period` value, taking the minimum of all periods.
 Then, CloudWatch APIs will be requested for metrics from `now - length` to `now`, aggregating each in samples for `period` seconds.
-For each metrics, the most recent sample is exported to CloudWatch.
+For each metric, the most recent sample is exported to CloudWatch.

 ![](https://grafana.com/media/docs/agent/cloudwatch-multiple-period-time-model.png)